14 Questions to Ask Before Hiring Movers

 • Cleaning services

 However, for every company that offers one of the services we’ve listed, there is another company that doesn’t.
-If any of these services are crucial for your move, you should make sure that service is provided by any company you might hire.
+If any of these services are crucial for your move, you should make sure that the company you hire provides them.

 5. Does this company provide binding estimates?